krisachai/RB760IGS-SAMPLE-CONFIG/README.md

 # RB760IGS-SAMPLE-CONFIG
 Handling 1Gbps routing performance on RB760IGS Hex S

-At first, I was getting < 400 Mbits/sec on Hex S with inter-VLAN routing using Hex S as router on a stick.
+At first, as a mikrotik first-timer, I was getting < 400 Mbits/sec on Hex S with inter-VLAN routing using Hex S as router on a stick.
 The CPU was running at 100% on one core.
 Then, I searched through the internet and found out that I only need to enable `fasttrack`.

 However, this was confusing a bit as the [wiki](https://wiki.mikrotik.com/wiki/Manual:IP/Fasttrack) says that you need to have `fastpath` enabled on the setting and getting `fastpath` enabled means there is no firewall enabled on the router but I already did have the masquerade NAT.